chef/chef-web-docs/chef_master/source/server_manage_nodes.rst

 =====================================================
 .. tag node_attribute

 An attribute is a specific detail about a node.
-Attributes are used by the Chef Infra Client to understand:
+Attributes are used by Chef Infra Client to understand:

 * The current state of the node
 * What the state of the node was at the end of the previous Chef Infra Client run